wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.5.0 - 2015/09/14 =
+* Feature - Added 'WP Email Content Type' setting box with HTML and Multipart option.
+Multipart supports plain text fallback for email clients set to plain text instead of HTML.
+* Feature - Hook into 'phpmailer_init' action tag for make new Plain text version from original email content when content Type Multipart option is selected
+* Feature - Separate 'Send Email Test' feature with another button to send email instead of use 'Save Changes' button of settings panel
+* Fixed - Fix Border corner Round work on Image Container, Header Title Container , Content Container and Footer Container of email template
+* Credit - Thanks to Christopher for the Plain Text support [feature suggestion](https://a3rev.com/forums/topic/plain-text-version/)
+* Credit - Thanks to Micah for the Send Now button [feature suggestion](https://a3rev.com/forums/topic/send-wp-emails-send-a-test-email/)
+* Credit - Thanks to NineSixOne for alerting us to the [border corner round bug](https://a3rev.com/forums/topic/rounded-corner-doesnt-work/)

 = 1.4.2 - 2015/08/21 =
 * Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib